connollydean/Markdwon-Tutorial/pages/bootlinux.md

 To view the files within this directory we can use the `ls` command.

-Finally, we need to run the "refind-install" file using the following command:
+Finally, we need to run the `refind-install` file using the following command:

 `sudo ./refind-install`